The Charleston Literary Festival

 What You Can Expect from The Charleston Literary Festival Cato Fellowship Prize

-• accommodations in Downtown Charleston to stay and write for the 10-day duration of the Festival
+accommodations in downtown Charleston to stay and write for the 10-day duration of the Festival

-• a $7,500 stipendiary
+a $10,000 stipendiary

-• featured bio on the Charleston Literary Festival website and social media
+featured bio on the Charleston Literary Festival website and social media

-• a featured reading during Charleston Literary Festival
+a featured talk during Charleston Literary Festival

-• networking and collaborative opportunities beyond the duration of the Festival
+networking and collaborative opportunities beyond the Festival

 Who Should Apply

-• work published in an anthology
+work published in an anthology

-• attendance at a creative writing course
+attendance at a creative writing course

-• an early stage of a manuscript
+an early stage of a manuscript

-• a draft book proposal
+a draft book proposal

 2024 Cato Fellows

-• Latria Graham
+Latria Graham

 Latria Graham is a magazine feature writer from Spartanburg, South Carolina.
 Her work has appeared in The New York Times, LA Times, The Guardian, espnW, Southern Living, and The Atlantic.
 She is the ethical travel columnist for Afar Magazine, as well as the writer behind Garden & Gun's “This Land” column, which uses time, place, and memory to document and investigate the lesser known or rapidly disappearing aspects of the natural world in the South.
 An Assistant Professor of Creative Writing in Augusta University’s English and World Languages department, she is also an instructor in the University of Georgia's Narrative Nonfiction MFA program housed in the Grady College of Mass Communication & Journalism.